ferrocene/ferrocene/ferrocene/doc/evaluation-report/src/method.rst

 Test Suites
 -----------

-The following test suites are developed and maintained by the upstream Rust project.
+The following test suites are developed and maintained by both the upstream Rust project and Ferrocene.

 Compiletest Test Suite
 ^^^^^^^^^^^^^^^^^^^^^^